 You might think chickens are stupid, but that’s not the case.
 They have a simple outlook on life, and their interest in you is strictly food-related, but they learn quickly.
 You can accomplish amazing things in a short amount of time and spot your weaknesses almost immediately.
 Chickens are also fast.
 The average chicken moves more quickly than the average dog, so you need impeccable timing to get the best results.

-Off to Camp
+Off to Chicken Training Camp

 When I heard about a chicken camp in my area, I signed up right away.
 I will confess, however, that I’m not comfortable around birds.
 I had to conquer my fear before enhancing my skills.
 Luckily, for the welfare of the chickens, we were given plenty of instruction on safe handling.
 I chose the largest chicken in the class because I thought she’d be easiest to catch and hold.
 I’m pleased to say that Bertha never bit me, although the chicken in the neighboring cage gently nipped whenever she got the chance.